Update you browser

 • Talks

-• Final crit of project presentations, with feedback and commentary provided from Daniel Birnbaum and John Slyce.
+• Final reflections with feedback and commentary from Daniel Birnbaum and John Slyce.

-• Theme: Introduction to VR/AR/AI in an Art Context and Acute/RCA collaboration
+Theme: Introduction to VR/AR in an Art Context and Acute/RCA collaboration

-The short course will be based at Acute Art headquarters at 180 The Strand, Temple, London WC2R 1EA.
+The short course will be based at the RCA Battersea and Kensington Campuses with a day held at Acute Art headquarters at 180 The Strand, Temple, London WC2R 1EA.
 This iconic Brutalist building has been transformed into the preeminent creative cultural hub in London.

 Key contributors for this short course include: